TEMPO-VINE: A Multi-Temporal Sensor Fusion Dataset for Localization and Mapping in Vineyards: DATASET EVALUATION

 \section{DATASET EVALUATION}

 In this section, we validate the data testing state-of-the-art algorithms for SLAM, both LiDAR and visual SLAM, and place recognition in the vineyard scenario.
-First, SLAM results are proposed to discuss the performance obtained using different sensors and the complexity with vegetation conditions in winter and summer.
-Finally, t
+The results demonstrate the performance obtained using different sensors and the complexity generated from vegetation conditions in winter and summer.